 The Court’s full opinion is available here.

 Super Lawyers named Chicago complex business litigation attorneys Peter Lubin a Super Lawyer and Patrick Austermuehle a Rising Star in the Categories of Business Litigation, Consumer Rights Litigation, and Class Action Litigation.
 Lubin Austermuehle’s DuPage County breach of contract lawyers near Oak Brook and Naperville have over thirty years of experience in litigating business disputes, partnership and shareholder oppression suits, non-compete agreement, emergency business litigation, auto fraud, franchise and dealer termination, complex class action, defamation and intellectual property suits, and many different types of business and commercial litigation matters.
 Our Kankakee and Joliet area car fraud and consumer protection attorneys near Chicago litigate CPO fraud cases and rebuilt wreck and flood vehicle cases against used car dealers and automobile manufacturers.
 We also assist Chicago, Naperville and Oak Brook area used car consumers who are victims of fraud and consumer fraud.
-You can contact one of our Auto Fraud and consumer rights attorneys near Chicago and Oak Brook by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact one of our Auto Fraud and consumer rights attorneys near Chicago and Oak Brook by calling at 630-333-0333.
 You can also contact us online here.